Solomon Islands at the 2012 Summer Olympics

-The Oceanic island nation of Solomon Islands competed at the 2012 Summer Olympics in London, held from 27 July to 12 August 2012.
+The Solomon Islands competed at the 2012 Summer Olympics in London, England, United Kingdom held from 27 July to 12 August 2012.
 This was the nation's eighth consecutive appearance at the Olympics.

-Four athletes from the Solomon Islands were selected to the team by receiving their wild card places in three different sports, without having qualified.
+Four athletes from the Solomon Islands were selected to the team in three different sports.
 Weightlifter Jenly Tegu Wini was the national flag bearer at the opening ceremony.

-Solomon Islands has yet to win its first Olympic medal.
+Background

+The National Olympic Committee of Solomon Islands was formed in 1983 and was recognised by the International Olympic Committee (IOC) the following year.
+The Solomon Islands made their Olympic debut at the 1984 Summer Olympics in Los Angeles, California, United States.
+The 2012 Summer Olympics in London, England, United Kingdom marked their eighth consecutive appearance at the Olympics.

+Competitors

+In total, four athletes represented the Solomon Islands at the 2012 Summer Olympics in London, England, United Kingdom across three different sports.

 Athletics

-Solomon Islands have selected two athletes by wildcard.
-Both athletes had to participate in a preliminary heat in the 100 m.
-Chris Walasi finished sixth in the heats, and twenty-third in preliminary overall.
-Meanwhile, Pauline Kwalea finished fifth in the heats, and twenty-first in preliminary overall.
-Both of these athletes failed to qualify into the main event.
+In total, two Solomon Islander athletes participated in the athletics events – Chris Walasi in the men's 100 m and Pauline Kwalea in the women's 100 m.